-Some Cineworld cinemas have Bargain Tuesdays with a third off ticket prices all day.
+Some Cineworld cinemas have Bargain Tuesdays which offers cheaper tickets (discounts vary) all day.

-Vue has Super Saver Tuesdays at most of its cinemas, which offers up to a third off all day on a Tuesday.
-You need to sign up for a free membership card to get the discount.
+Vue has Super Tuesdays at most of its cinemas, which offers up to a third off all day on a Tuesday.
+You need to sign up to get the discount.

 Discount tickets and membership schemes

-Cineworld has the My Cineworld scheme, which gets you 10% off when you book online.
-It also offers an Unlimited card which gets you access to as many movies as you like from £15.90 a month.
+Cineworld offers an Unlimited card which gets you access to as many movies as you like from £16.40 a month.
 This is a great deal if you watch several films each month and have a local Cineworld.

 The Odeon Premiere Club allows you to earn 10 points for every £1 you spend in the cinema.
 These points can then be spent on tickets, food or drink.
 There are also regular points offers and special members' discounts.
 The club does cost to join, with membership options starting from £1.99, but you get some free points to start you off when you sign up.
 Head to the Odeon website for more details.

-Membership of Picturehouse cinemas will give you three free tickets, £2 off tickets for a year with further discounts after this, 10% off food and drink at the cinema, priority booking and a host of other discounts at restaurants and cafes such as Strada and GBK.
+Membership of Picturehouse cinemas will give you four free tickets, up to £2 off tickets for a year, 10% off food and drink at the cinema, priority booking and a host of other discounts at restaurants and cafes such as Strada and GBK.
 The Picturehouse website has full details.
-A single membership costs between £27 and £40.
-Joint membership (two people at one address) costs between £49 and £75.
+A single membership costs between £15 and £55.
+Joint membership (two people at one address) costs between £90 and £95.
 What’s more, you’ll get three months free if you renew by direct debit.

-Vue offers two-for-one tickets for selected films.
+Vue regularly has offers for new releases.
 Go to its latest offers page for more information.